Egogre/turing-blog/source/2014-06-23-no-investments.markdown

 of learners -- that's awesome.
 If they're each willing to pay a few dollars then the investors can hit their 10x no problem while realizing the educational goals.

-But we're not in the content business, we're in a services business.
+But we're not in the content business.
+We're in a services business.
 Classrooms don't scale in the same ways as software and content.

 So where can 10x returns come from? **Student tuition**.
 For every dollar an investor puts in they want *ten student dollars back*.
-That tuition paid into the system, instead of paying for their instructors and facilities, pays investors.
+That tuition lines the investors pockets instead of paying for high quality instructors, facilities or improvents for future students.
 It compels the school to raise tuition and cut costs.
 You raise your student/teacher ratio and use less experienced instructors.
-Money sucked out of the ecosystem, diverted to the investors.
+Money is sucked out of the educational ecosystem, and diverted to the investors.
+This short sighted approach to developer education programs dooms the students who buy into the school to *sub-par training* and floods the market with *low quality developers.*

 **What's right for investors is orthogonal to what's right for students**.
 If we claim to be focused on the best possible outcomes for our students *and* take investment, then